elnobun/Linux-Server-Configuration/README.md

 This Project is in fulfilment of the Project 5 [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 It deploys [Project 3](https://github.com/elnobun/Item-Catalog-Movie-Collection-App-/tree/master/vagrant) "Item Catalog - Movie Collection App" on the virtual machine, and is reacheable under the AWS - server at http://ec2-52-39-26-86.us-west-2.compute.amazonaws.com.

+**Note** : By the time you are viewing this page, and trying to access the website via the IP links, the website might be off the live server.
+Take note.
+However, the process to achieve the same result, is still in tact below.
+Good luck!.

 This Project is managed by Ellis Enobun

 * [Project Access](#project-access)